rcalencar/GuessingGame/README.md

 Android app that illustrates the use of a binary tree in a small animal-guessing game.

-It is also an MVP architecture example.
+It is also a ViewModel app architecture example.

 ###